hyperledger/firefly/docs/overview/multiparty/data_exchange.md

 ## Introduction

 Private data exchange is the way most enterprise business-to-business communication happens today.
-One party private sends data to another, over a pipe that has been agreed as sufficiently secure between the two parties.
+One party privately sends data to another, over a pipe that has been agreed as sufficiently secure between the two parties.
 That might be a REST API, SOAP Web Service, FTP / EDI, Message Queue (MQ), or other B2B Gateway technology.